leahgaeta/Mathematics-Mechanics/README.md

 # Applied Mathematics in Mechanics
-These are lecture notes and other items from my Applied Mathematics in Mechanics course.
+These are lecture notes and other items from my Applied Mathematics in Mechanics course, taught by [Professor Douglas Holmes](https://www.bu.edu/moss/) at Boston University.
 Note that this is an ongoing course.
 The goal is to have notes & study guides added weekly.

 **Topics Include:**
 - Dimensional Analysis & Scaling